chichundri/Notes/InterviewQues.md

     A marker interface is an interface that has no methods or constants inside it.
 It provides run-time type information about objects, so the compiler and JVM have additional information about the object.
     Example - Serializable, Cloneable
 47. can we override and overload main methods?
-Yes
+    we can overload main() method but we can not override main() method, because a static method cannot be overridden
 48. ClassNotFoundException vs NoClassDefFoundError
     *ClassNotFoundException* - occurs when you try to load a class at runtime using Class.forName() or loadClass() methods and requested classes are not found in classpath.
 Checked exception derived from java.lang.Exception
-    *NoClassDefFoundError* - occurs when class was present during compile time and program was compiled and linked successfully but class was not present during runtime.
+    *NoClassDefFoundError* - occurs when class was present during compile time and program was compiled and linked successfully but class is not present during runtime.
 It is error which is derived from LinkageError. occurs at runtime

 49. shallow copy vs deep copy?
     | Shallow copy | Deep copy |